GChristensen/dark-flow/README.md

 versioned) and then ported to Clojure Script to embed it in Firefox to enter chan:// style urls in address bar directly (this was necessary to distinguish them from regular http:// urls and apply special processing).
-It was reworked again after Clojure Script introduced a set of breaking changes and when multiprocess Firefox has appeared.
+It was reworked again after Clojure Script introduced a set of breaking changes, and yet again when multiprocess Firefox has appeared.
-When Firefox quantum has broken it once more, it was ported back to GAE, and finally again to Firefox Quantum.
+When Firefox quantum has broken it once more, it was ported back to GAE, and finally again as a Firefox Quantum extension.
 As the result, the current codebase consists exclusively of hacks and obscure control streams needed to overcome all the limitations encountered in the way.